Seeing the big picture

 Visual products I create from my graphic recording ‘live’, as an observer or through pre-recorded interviews include the following, which are tailored to the client and audience (along with examples of these visual products below):

-- Visual stories (carried out “live”, as an observer or via recorded interviews)
+- Visual stories (carried out “live”, as an observer or via recorded interviews or remotely)

-- Sketchnotes (carried out “live”, as an observer or via recorded interviews)
+- Sketchnotes (carried out “live”, as an observer or via recorded interviews or remotely)

 - Infographics & illustrations (see more of my Infographics & Illustrations)